• Skip to primary navigation

 Recipe inspiration

-If you are familiar with my blog, you know that I absolutely love ricotta and use it often in desserts.
+If you are familiar with my blog, you know that I love ricotta and often use it in desserts.

 The original recipe included only semi-sweet chocolate.
 I prefer to have a mixture of dark and semi-sweet chocolate.
 I have also made this recipe using Toblerone and surprisingly enough, I like the mix of dark and semi-sweet chocolate.